Lilacs Light Up the Arboretum

-The lilacs will bloom as usual over the course of several weeks (typically late April through mid-to-late May).
+Enjoy the lilacs over four weeks of bloom (typically late April through mid-to-late May).
 We invite you to visit during these weeks of peak lilac bloom, but request that you practice social distancing from one another and respect our plants.
 If the landscape appears to be too crowded for safe visitation, please return another time.

 - All buildings and restrooms are closed.
-There are no portable toilets available in the landscape.
+By May, there will be limited portable toilets available in the landscape.

 - Maintain a distance of at least 6-10 feet from other visitors.
 Assess the safety of visiting the lilac collection.
 If crowds at the lilacs do not allow for safe social distancing, visit a different area of the landscape or return at a different time.